ethsana/sana-docs/docs/faq.md

 ## Connectivity

-### Which p2p port does Bee use and which should I open in my router?
+### Which p2p port does Ant use and which should I open in my router?

-The default p2p port for Bee in 1634, please forward this using your router and allow traffic over your firewall as necessary.
-Bee also supports UPnP but it is recommended you do not use this protocol as it lacks security.
-For more detailed information see the connectivity section in the docs. https://docs.ethswarm.org/docs/installation/connectivity
+The default p2p port for Ant in 1634, please forward this using your router and allow traffic over your firewall as necessary.
+Ant also supports UPnP but it is recommended you do not use this protocol as it lacks security.
+For more detailed information see the connectivity section in the docs. https://docs.ethsana.org/docs/installation/connectivity

 ### How do I know if I am connected to other peers?

-You may communicate with your Bee using it’s HTTP api.
+You may communicate with your Ant using it’s HTTP api.
 Type `curl http://localhost:1635/peers` at your command line to see a list of your peers.

 ### What does "Failed to connect to local host port 1635: Connection refused" mean?
 Your node is not listening on port 1635, either the debug-api is not enabled, or it is not listening on localhost.
-Make sure your bee.yaml file has `debug-api-enable: true`
+Make sure your ant.yaml file has `debug-api-enable: true`